Siftah/get_iplayer/documentation.md

 **[[Click Here for All Search Options|manpage#Search-Options]]**

-The recording history is a text database of the programmes you have recording since you started using get\_iplayer.
-It’s primary purpose is to prevent get\_iplayer from downloading the same programme more than once.
+The recording history is a text database of the programmes you have recording since you started using `get_iplayer`.
+It’s primary purpose is to prevent `get_iplayer` from downloading the same programme more than once.
 You can search the recordings history much like the normal programme types.

 Search for ""Doctor Who" in the history